pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

     * You can refer to the stub file `.env.example` in this repository.
     * Note: This is only needed in OpenAI LLMs and embedders.
 It is also possible to use other multi-modal, local LLMs and embedders.

+    **OpenAI API Usage**:
+    * This app relies on `gpt-4o` model for image parsing.
+OpenAI currently limits the usage to paid users only.
+It is possible to use any other model (including local models) with the modules under the `pathway.xpacks`.
+    * If you are experiencing API throttle, you can set the `capacity` parameter of the LLM instance `llms.OpenAIChat` to be lower.
+This parameter defines the number of parallel requests.
+Or, it is possible to disable parallel requests and only parse sequentially by changing the `run_mode` in the `SlideParser` to `run_mode="sequential"` instead of the `"parallel"`.

 2. **Pathway’s License Key**:
     * This app template is available for free via [Pathway Scale](https://pathway.com/features).
     * Get your [license key here](https://pathway.com/user/license).
+    * **Note:** Pathway API is only used for logging basic statistics, everything happens and stays in your computer except the OpenAI API calls.
+No personal or private data will be sent to Pathway servers.

 3. **SCHEMA_FILE_PATH**:
     * Path to file that defines the schema to be parsed.
 It can be kept as default and the `parse_schema.yaml` can be configured.
+    * **Note:** If you intend the use the default UI, `category` and the `language` fields in the defined schema above are needed for the filtering options in the UI.
+UI will not function properly without them.

 4. **SEARCH_TOPK**:
     * Number of elements to be retrieved from the index by default.

+### **Configuring the Inputs**

+By default, the app takes the files under the `./data/` folder as input.
+Inputs can be set by adding more entries to the `sources` list under the `app.py`.

+It is possible to configure the app to use any kind of input, `Google Drive`, `Microsoft 365 SharePoint`, or a `local directory` to name a few.
+You can also use other kind of data sources using the [connectors](https://pathway.com/developers/user-guide/connecting-to-data/connectors) provided by Pathway.

+Pathway polls the changes with low latency.
+So, if something changes in the tracked files, the corresponding change is reflected in real-time, and search results are updated accordingly.
+To learn more about the data sources, you can check out [demo question answering](../demo-question-answering/README.md#data-sources)

 ## How to run the project